Skip to content

 options.provider.s3.bucket string The name of the S3 bucket with your TechDocs.
 Yes

 options.provider.s3.useSSL boolean Use SSL to access the S3 bucket.
-Yes
+No

 plugins: